Occupational Therapy

 Associate Dean of Saint Gianna School of Health Sciences, Chair of Occupational Therapy, Director of Occupational Therapy (Bismarck & Fargo)

-I serve as Chair of the Occupational Therapy Program and have had the opportunity to develop the program from an entry level master鈥檚 degree to the doctorate degree, as well as establish sites in Billings, MT and Fargo, ND.
-I am a life-long learner and enjoy working with other educators.
-Personally, I am married to my husband, Brad and we have two grown daughters, with families of their own.
+I am a lifelong learner and enjoy working with other educators.
+Personally, I am married to my husband, Brad, and we have two grown daughters, with families of their own.
 We enjoy travelling, spending time outdoors, and gathering with friends and family.
-I also like to spend my time being creative through crocheting, paper crafts, and quilting.
+I also enjoy being creative through crocheting, paper crafts, and quilting.

 Joscelyn Varland, OTD